Hold Back the River (James Bay song)

-"Hold Back the River" is a song by the English singer-songwriter James Bay.
-It was released in the United Kingdom on 17 November 2014 by Republic Records as the second single from Bay's first studio album Chaos and the Calm (2014).
+"Hold Back the River" is a song by English singer-songwriter James Bay.
+It was released on 17 November 2014 by Republic Records, part of Bay's EP also called Hold Back The River.
 The song was written by the Ivor Novello award winner Iain Archer with Bay and produced by Jacquire King.
 The song peaked at number 2 on the UK Singles Chart.
 It was nominated for a Grammy Award for Best Rock Song.
-The song was used in the movie, The Space Between Us.
+The song was used in the movie The Space Between Us.

-Music video

-A music video to accompany the release of "Hold Back the River" was first released onto YouTube on 24 October 2014 at a total length of four minutes and six seconds.